Lost Planet 2

-Lost Planet 2 (ロスト プラネット 2, Rosuto Puranetto Tsu) is a third-person shooter video game developed and published by Capcom and Beeline Interactive, Inc. The game is the sequel to Lost Planet: Extreme Condition, taking place ten years after the events of the first game, on the same planet.
-The game was developed for BlackBerry, PlayStation 3, Xbox 360 and Microsoft Windows.
-Originally set to be released in early 2010, Capcom delayed the game's consoles release to May 11, 2010 in North America and Europe, May 13 in Australia and May 20 for Japan, while the BlackBerry version was released worldwide on April 28 and the Microsoft Windows version was released in October that year.
+Lost Planet 2 (ロスト プラネット 2, Rosuto Puranetto Tsu) is a third-person shooter video game developed and published by Capcom for PlayStation 3, Xbox 360 and Microsoft Windows, and by Beeline Interactive, Inc. for BlackBerry.
+It is the sequel to Lost Planet: Extreme Condition, taking place ten years after the events of the first game, on the same planet.
+Originally set to be released in early 2010, Capcom delayed the game's console release to May 11, 2010 in North America and Europe, May 13 in Australia and May 20 for Japan, while the BlackBerry version was released worldwide on April 28 and the Microsoft Windows version was released in October that year.
 The title sold more than 1.5 million copies worldwide.

 On November 9, 2021, the Steam version of Lost Planet 2 was pulled from sale due to some underlying issues with the game's Games for Windows – Live features.
-The publisher of the game Capcom has stated that is "investigating the matter further".
+Capcom stated that is "investigating the matter further", but has not given any updates on the matter since.

 Gameplay

 Many gameplay features from the original Lost Planet game are present.
 Recurring elements include major boss battles, extreme terrain, and the ability to pilot mechanized armor suits, known as Vital Suits (VSs).
-On July 24, 2009, at Comic-Con 2009, producer Jun Takeuchi held a Q&A session for fans.
-Takeuchi revealed that there would be a lot more co-op based VSs.
+On July 24, 2009, producer Jun Takeuchi held a Q&A session for fans at San Diego Comic-Con, in which he revealed that there would be a lot more co-op based VSs.
 Players will be able to ride on the sides of some VSs.
 These VSs can be controlled by one player, while two others hang on by the sides and shoot.
 Takeuchi also revealed that there would be flying VSs which feature unlimited flying time.

 Also unlike Lost Planet, Lost Planet 2 will not constantly drain players of thermal energy.
 This is due to the warmer climate, which can sustain T-ENG presence longer than a cold climate, which drains thermal energy over time.
 Instead, energy can only be drained when the player pilots a VS and uses a weapon that requires energy.
 However, thermal energy is still constantly lost unless a specific ability is equipped despite the 'warmer climate'.
 The character may also lose thermal energy by completing one entire sprint with a character (confirmed in the demo).
 If one player loses all of their energy, another can give them some of their energy, using a new weapon, to keep players alive.

 Kenji Oguro and Jun Takeuchi announced that the game would reward players with experience points.
 Players will earn more points for playing in a unique manner and completing extra objectives in missions.
 Once the game has been beaten on any difficulty, players are allowed to use this character for the campaign.
 These points can then be used to unlock costumes and attachments for the player to customize their Pirate.